What is an independent bottler?

 Single malt scotch whisky must age in oak casks for at least of three years.
 Otherwise, it isn’t whisky.
 But each cask of whisky is unique.
 Even if there were two casks from the same distillery, filled at the same time, in the same type of cask, next to each other in the warehouse and aged for the same amount of time.
 They would be different.

-A bottle of whisky from a distillery will be a combination of casks.
-That’s how they maintain their consistency.
+A typical bottle of whisky from a distillery will be a combination of casks.
+That’s how a distillery maintains the consistency of, in particular, its core releases.
 They mix different casks together to make sure the whisky they bottle all tastes the same.

 A single cask whisky is unique.
 By their nature, single cask whiskies are always limited releases.
 When they're gone, they're gone.
 That’s part of the fun.